moinsure/backendChallenge/README.md

 Challenge for backend engineer candidates

 Hi!
 This is our little coding challenge.
 It is within one of our business domains but totally made up, of course.
+Also the API design is questionable but good enough for this little task.

-As we work within the scrum framework we have written some stories for you.
+As we work within the scrum framework we have written a story for you.

 ## Context
 Our partners sell insurance contracts.
 As we want to be as digital as possible,